Short URL for this page:

 8 This plea of Lieutenant Basinger's loses the stigma of weakness when it is recalled that he was now the only surviving officer and that as such it was his duty, if possible, to save the lives of his men.
 Basinger had directed the fire of the six-pounder throughout the two engagements and his last words, (attributed to an eye-witness, who must necessarily have been Ransome Clark, by a correspondent writing to the Darien Telegraph from Fort Drane, February 27th, 1836, reproduced in the Courier, Charleston, of March 11th, 1836,) were, "Come boys, let us sell our lives as dearly as possible!"
 His conduct throughout the battle, so far as we have any reason to believe, had been conspicuously and uniformly courageous, the cannoneers being especially marked by the Indian sharpshooters.

-Thayer's Note: A somewhat different account of Basinger's death is found in a letter of Indicates a West Point graduate and gives his Class.George A. McCall:
+Thayer's Note: A somewhat different account of Basinger's death is found in a letter of Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.George A. McCall:

 [. . .] on our arrival at Fort King, I found, among a few Indians and negroes that had come in to that post, and given themselves up as loyal subjects of the United States Government, an old acquaintance in a negro, named August, whom I had known well in former days.
 He had always proved himself an honest, truthful fellow.